2023 Board of Directors

 Roundtables Chair: Vacant

 Turk has served in various leadership roles in philanthropy for more than two decades.
 He is the founder and president of For Better., a consulting firm that provides a broad array of services across nonprofit sectors.
 Much of his consulting work has involved governance, feasibility studies, campaign counsel and change management.
-Today, Turk is the Chief Development Officer of Hope for Henry, the nation’s leading patient experience nonprofit based in Washington, D.C.
-Hope for Henry is reinventing how hospitals care for children and their families through innovative, scientifically tested programs that help hospitalized kids confront the challenges of serious illness, adhere to their medical plans, and thrive.
+Today, Turk is the Director of Development at The Treatment and Learning Centers in Rockville, MD.
+Founded in 1950, TLC serves nearly 2,000 individuals each year with a wide range of different abilities through several distinct industry-leading programs:

 A lifelong learner, Turk’s career began in education serving as the chief advancement officer at three independent schools prior to becoming a consultant in 2015.
 He was a Barnes Fellow at the Klingenstein Institute, Teachers College, Columbia University studying governance, school administration and social justice reform.
 He joins the Maryland Chapter having spent ten years as an active member of the Palm Beach County Chapter of AFP.